xfillmore-edu/cucscg/hw1/README.txt

 TOGGLING ANIMATION
   An animated lorenz attractor can be toggled on using 'a.'
-  When animating, the window will inform the user that the animation is active and specify which frame (step) of the animation is being shown.
+  When animating, the window will inform the user that the animation is active
+    and specify which frame (step) of the animation is being shown.
-  The frames appear in further-apart chunks of time as the animation, and thus the functions, become more complex.
+  The frames appear in further-apart chunks of time as the animation, and thus
+    the functions, become more complex.
 Any changes in viewing angle during the animation also occur significantly slower than without the animation.
   When the animation completes, it is turned off (false).
   When any parameter to the function is changed, the animation restarts.
+  The animation is set to 60 fps.

 Time spent
-~ 8 hours, 30 minutes
+  ~ 13 hours, 15 minutes
-[Status: Minimum Requirements met]
+  [Status: Minimum Requirements met; Animation complete] Relative break down
-+9h
+  4h - Initial set up of working skeleton code, Makefile, README, key bindings 1h - System configuration/debugging
+  2h - Setting up Lorenz attractor code and debugging 2h - Researching Lorenz attractor, Prandtl number, and Rayleigh's number and
+       updating code to modify parameters
+  4h - Animation set up, research, and debugging